-During its, Google announced the Pixel 3A and Pixel 3A XL -- two budget phones that kick off the company's new endeavor to make cheaper, more affordable phones.
-The devices are essentially reworked versions of the Pixel 3 and the larger , which originally debuted in October 2018.
+During its annual developers conference this year, Google announced the Pixel 3A and Pixel 3A XL -- two budget phones that kick off the company's new endeavor to make cheaper, more affordable phones.
+The devices are essentially reworked versions of the Pixel 3 and the larger 3 XL, which originally debuted in October 2018.

 But the other half of the Pixel's draw is Google's software and the entire ecosystem it's ingrained with.
 Google wants you to use Assistant and it wants you to integrate it with other Google services like Gmail and Calendar.
 At times it's useful -- particularly Assistant's new ability to answer calls on your behalf.
 (Yes, it's as bonkers as it sounds, but it does help to combat the scourge of spam calls in my life.)
 The constant notifications and tips and prompts get annoying, but fortunately you can turn these functions off.

 So is an outstanding camera (which takes better photos than the iPhone XS), wireless charging, water resistance and Google's user experience worth the $799 (£739, AU$1,199) starting price for the 64GB Pixel 3?
 If you don't care about expandable storage, I say yes.
 At face value, the phone costs as much as the Galaxy S9 and it's cheaper compared to the iPhone XS' $1,000 (£999, AU$1,629) baseline price.
 The identically priced 128GB iPhone XR is a tempting alternative, but its camera just doesn't measure up to the Pixel 3.